 Yes, the external agency/entity is required to verify with the DOC bureau/operating unit before re-dissemination of PII/BII.
-No, the external agency/entity is not required to verify with the DOC bureau/operating unit before re-dissemination of PII/BII.
-X No, the bureau/operating unit does not share PII/BII with external agencies/entities.
+X No, the external agency/entity is not required to verify with the DOC bureau/operating unit before redissemination of PII/BII.
+No, the bureau/operating unit does not share PII/BII with external agencies/entities.

-6.3 Indicate whether the IT system connects with or receives information from any other IT systems authorized to process PII and/or BII.
+- 6.3 Indicate whether the IT system connects with or receives information from any other IT systems authorized to process PII and/or BII.

-X Yes, this IT system connects with or receives information from another IT system(s) authorized to process PII and/or BII.
-Provide the name of the IT system and describe the technical controls which prevent PII/BII leakage: CEN15 interconnects with Census Bureau systems CEN03: Economic Census and Surveys and Special Processing, CEN05 Field, CEN07 Geography, CEN18 Enterprise Applications, CEN30 American Community Survey, and CEN36: Associate Director for Economic Programs (ADEP) Innovation Technology Office (ITO).
-CEN15 Centurion also interconnects with the Bureau of Industry and Security (BIS).
+<input checked="" type="checkbox"/> Yes, this IT system connects with or receives information from another IT system(s) authorized to process PII and/or BII.
+Provide the name of the IT system and describe the technical controls which prevent PII/BII leakage: Centurion interconnects with internal Census Bureau IT systems to leverage enterprise services (OCIO Data Communications and Network Services) and inherits security controls provided by the ECCP.
+Centurion also interconnects with the following internal Census Bureau systems: ADEP Economic Census and Surveys and Special Processing, ADFO Field, Geography, OCIO Enterprise Applications, ADDCP American Community Survey, and ADEP ITO.
+In addition, Centurion connects with an external system at the Bureau of Industry and Security Centurion also interconnects with the BIS.
 Centurion creates extracts of data and pushes them to BIS; BIS does not have access to Centurion via this interconnection.
-The CEN15 Centurion IT system uses a multitude of security controls mandated by the Federal Information Security Management Act of 2002 (FISMA) and various other regulatory control frameworks including the National Institute of Standards and Technology (NIST) special publication 800 series.
-These security controls include, but are not limited to the use of mandatory HTTPS for public facing websites, access controls, anti-virus solutions, enterprise auditing/monitoring, encryption of data at rest, and various physical controls at Census Bureau facilities that house Information Technology systems.
-Census Bureau also deploys an enterprise Data Loss Protection (DLP) solution as well.
-No, this IT system does not connect with or receive information from another IT system(s) authorized to process PII and/or BII.
+Centurion uses a multitude of security controls mandated by the Federal Information Security Management Act of 2002 (FISMA) and various other regulatory control frameworks including the National Institute of Standards and Technology (NIST) special publication 800 series.
+These security controls include but are not limited to the use of mandatory HTTPS for public facing websites, access controls, anti-virus solutions, enterprise auditing/monitoring, encryption of data at rest, and various physical controls at Census Bureau facilities that house Information Technology systems.
+Census Bureau also deploys an enterprise Data Loss Protection (DLP) solution as well. <input type="checkbox"/> No, this IT system does not connect with or receive information from another IT system(s) authorized to process PII and/or BII.

-6.4 Identify the class of users who will have access to the IT system and the PII/BII.
+- 6.4 Identify the class of users who will have access to the IT system and the PII/BII.
 (Check all that apply.)

 Class of Users

-General Public 1 X Government Employees X
+General Public X 1 Government Employees X

 Contractors X

 Other (specify):